It's a bit tricky to explain what exactly a file system is in just one sentence.

 Have you ever noticed that your file explorer displays two different sizes for each file: size, and size on disk.

-Why are size and size on disk slightly different?
+size on disk slightly different?
 You may ask.

 Here’s an explanation:

-We already know that, depending on the file size, one or more blocks are allocated to a file.
+We already know depending on the file size, one or more blocks are allocated to a file.

 One block is the minimum space that can be allocated to a file.
 This means the remaining space of a partially-filled block cannot be used by another file.
+This is the rule!

 Since the size of the file isn't an integer multiple of blocks, the last block might be partially used, and the remaining space would remain unused - or would be filled with zeros.